- Sire-Dam -

 Sir Michael Stoute’s horses are renowned for improving with age and Dream Of Dreams seems no exception.

+Twelve months earlier, the gelding had been beaten the same distance by Blue Point.
 He finished with a flourish and in another stride or two would have denied the Godolphin horse his famous Ascot sprint double.

 “It would have been nicer if there had been one more stride but we are delighted,” trainer Sir Michael Stoute said at the time, before pointing to why he had improved.
 “He’s become calmer and he’s saving his energy.”

 Three runs in the Qipco British Champions Sprint Stakes have ended in disappointment but he will get another chance to put the record straight in 2021.